gazebosim/design/gui_interactions.md

 For interactive mode, user commands are processed by the server.
 The `UserCommands` system is already keeping commands in a queue.
-Completing the implementation will involve implementing the undo / redo behaviour for each command.
+Completing the implementation will involve implementing the undo / redo behavior for each command.
 There's also the need to revert time and world state.

 For edit mode, the command queue can be completely handled by the client.